IvanYau88/ContactDatabase/README.md

 The ContactDatabase stores all REIT contacts that David has collected over time.
 Data originates from multiple Excel files that were cleaned and standardized to match the following column schema:

-FIRM_ID, CONTACT_ID, INVESTOR, FIRM TYPE, TITLE, NAME, ALTERNATIVE NAME, ROLE, JOB TITLE, ASSET CLASS, EMAIL, TEL, CITY, STATE, COUNTRY/TERRITORY, ZIP CODE, LINKEDIN
+Column Schema:
+  - FIRM_ID
+  - CONTACT_ID
+  - INVESTOR
+  - FIRM TYPE
+  - TITLE
+  - NAME
+  - ALTERNATIVE NAME
+  - ROLE
+  - JOB TITLE
+  - ASSET CLASS
+  - EMAIL
+  - TEL
+  - CITY
+  - STATE
+  - COUNTRY/TERRITORY
+  - ZIP CODE`

 The scripts folder contains all SQL scripts used to initialize and load data into the database across the Bronze, Silver, and Gold layers.